njucckevin/njucckevin.github.io/_pages/about.md

 I expect to graduate in 2026.
 Please feel free to reach out!

 # 🔥 News
+- *2026.08*: &nbsp;🤖🤖 We release <a href='https://os-copilot.github.io/OSReward-Home/'>OSReward</a> for evaluating and analyzing CUA reward models.
 - *2026.04*: &nbsp;🤖🤖 We release <a href='https://njucckevin.github.io/openmobile/'>OpenMobile</a> to facilitate open mobile agent research.
 - *2026.04*: &nbsp;🎉🎉 Two papers are accepeted by ACL 2026.
 - *2026.01*: &nbsp;🎉🎉 One papers is accepeted by ICLR 2026.